quicwg/base-drafts/draft-ietf-quic-transport.md

 signal, or they might be retransmissions of packets for which acknowledgments were lost.

-The draining period persists for three times the maximum of the RTO or the RTT (see {{QUIC-RECOVERY}} for descriptions of these values).
-During this period, new packets can be attributed to the correct connection and handled appropriately, but the connection is no longer considered active and usable.
+The draining period persists for three times the maximum of minimum RTO (kMinRTOTimeout) or the round trip time (smoothed_rtt), see {{QUIC-RECOVERY}}
+for descriptions of these values.
+During this period, new packets can be attributed to the correct connection and acknowledged, but the connection is no longer considered active and usable.

 Different treatment is given to packets that are received while a connection is in the draining period depending on how the connection was closed.
 In all